-Each year the Board will audit approximately 20% of APC applicants for compliance with the CCP’s requirements.
+Each year the Board will audit a portion (normally about 10%) of PC applicants for compliance with the CCP’s requirements.
 When selected for an audit of their CCP participation, a psychologist will receive a letter advising what information is required and a declaration form from the Board at the time they apply for a PC.

-Section 118(i) of the Health Practitioners Competence Assurance Act 2003 (the Act) requires that the Psychologists Board set standards of ethical conduct and clinical and cultural competence.
-The Board’s prescribed Core Competencies for the Practice of Psychology in New Zealand have been developed to assist the Board to protect the public, as is their legislated mandate under the Act.
+The Health Practitioners Competence Assurance Act requires that the Board set standards of ethical conduct and clinical and cultural competence.
+The Board’s Core Competencies for the Practice of Psychology in New Zealand have been developed to assist the Board to protect the public.

-Parts 1, 3 and 4 of the document list those competencies the Board has identified as core to a particular scope of practice - the minimum requirement for competent practice at an entry level.
-All psychologists practising in the "Psychologist" scope must be able to demonstrate competence in the knowledge and skills listed under the applicable scope.
+Parts 1, 3 and 4 of the Core Competencies document the minimum requirements for competent practice at an entry level.
+All psychologists practising in the “Psychologist” scope must be able to demonstrate competence in the knowledge and skills listed under the applicable scope.
 Each of these competencies is underpinned by the Board’s Cultural Competencies which should be read in conjunction with the other parts .

 These competencies may be used in the assessment of initial qualifications for registration and scopes of practice, as standards in competency reviews and competence programmes, and/or in the Board’s processes for accrediting tertiary educational institutions.
 They should also serve as a guide to members of the profession.

-The Core Competencies stand alongside the Code of Ethics for Psychologists Working in Aotearoa/New Zealand (English only) (Te Reo only) and any best practice guidelines adopted or endorsed by the Board.
+The Core Competencies stand alongside the Code of Ethics for Psychologists Working in Aotearoa/New Zealand and any best practice guidelines adopted or endorsed by the Board.

-The Board's Standards of Cultural Competence for Psychologists Registered under the Health Practitioners Competence Assurance Act 2003 and Those Seeking to Become Registered apply to all psychologists in New Zealand.
+The Board’s Standards of Cultural Competence apply to all psychologists in New Zealand.
 The guidelines have been developed to reflect the skill, knowledge, and attitudes necessary for effective cultural practice.
-It is expected that all psychologists, regardless of their area of practice, will consider and incorporate these guidelines.
+It is expected that all psychologists, regardless of their area of practice, will incorporate these guidelines into their practise.

-The New Zealand Psychological Society has compiled a very useful set of resources to help practitioners develop and maintain cultural competence.
-(Click here to go to the NZPsS Bicultural Resources page.
-Be sure to scroll down on that page to view the “Cultural Competence Resources” section).
+The New Zealand Psychological Society has compiled a very useful set of resources (NZPsS Bicultural Resources page.) to help practitioners develop and maintain cultural competence.